 Do you want some home project makeover ideas?
-There are many different reasons why you’d want to give your home a make-over – whether that means you’ve grown tired of your previous decor choices or are preparing to sell the property and want to make the best possible impression on potential buyers.
-However, it is a common misbelief that home renovations must come with a hefty price tag.
-Thankfully, this simply isn’t true – with a bit of DIY, budgeting, and careful planning – home renovations can be cheap and effective.
+There are many different reasons why you’d want to give your home a make-over.
+Whether that means you’ve grown tired of your previous decor choices or are preparing to sell the property and want to make the best possible impression on potential buyers.
+However, it is a common misconception that home renovations always come with a hefty price tag.
+Thankfully, this simply isn’t true.
+With a bit of DIY, budgeting, and careful planning home renovations can be cheap and effective.

 With that in mind, here are some cheap (and easy) ways to transform your home!

-- Start by attempting to purge and declutter your home, as this will give you a blank canvas to work with.
+- Start by attempting to purge and declutter your home, This will give you a blank canvas to work with.

 - Deep clean your home, working your way through the property one room at a time.
 Pay attention to the areas you may not clean as often, such as skirting boards and ceilings.